Day11-Day20 Python Pattern Questions

 for i in range(n - 1, 0, -1):

-print(" " * (n - i) + " ".join(str(j) for j in range(1, i + 1)))
+print(" " * (n - i) + " ".join(str(j) for j in range(1, i + 1))) How does this loop work?

 - This loop constructs the lower half of the diamond.